-Surgical gender change: 18; for the previous hormone treatment: 14
+Surgical gender change: 18 (in exceptional cases also from the age of 16); for the previous hormone treatment: 14.

 53. What is the process for gaining legal recognition of a person's gender when they have changed their gender?
 Is psychiatric or other medical investigation required before a person can change gender?